bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 hover over these, you&apos;ll see even the box itself doesn&apos;t go all the way to the edge of the page.
-Now, the difference being is in this here, you&apos;ll see that I go up to my style sheet and I have a little reset being pulled in.
-So let&apos;s talk about resets first, what that is.
-So it is used to reset
+Now, the difference being is in this here, you&apos;ll see that I go up to my style sheet and I have a little reset being pulled in.</p>

+<p>So let&apos;s talk about resets first, what that is.
+So it
-all CSS properties so they will be consistent in all browsers.
+is used to reset all CSS properties so they will be consistent in all browsers.
 We have the Eric Myers CSS reset, the normalize and the Yahoo.
 Almost never use the yahoo.
 Eric Myers is a complete reset.
 I don&apos;t recommend it until you get a little bit more advanced.
 Normalize just normalizes the key elements that make all the browsers a little more consistent.
-So for certain reasons, browsers add a little white space all along the edge.
+So for certain reasons, browsers add a little white space all along the edge.</p>

-We don&apos;t want that.
+<p>We don&apos;t want that.
 So let&apos;s go here and I have my reset demos.
+So I
-So I have here this box demo.
+have here this box demo.
 And I have on the edge my
 CSS reset taking place.
 Now let&apos;s go into this code really quick and here is my reset.
 And let&apos;s just disconnect the reset.
 So here you see the reset into my style I&apos;m going to get rid of that.
-You&apos;ll see the subtle changes.
-So, the biggest change you see is this little white space added on either side, subtleties to the h1, the h2 get changed a little bit.
+You&apos;ll see the subtle changes.</p>

+<p>So, the biggest change you see is this little white
+space added on either side, subtleties to the h1, the h2 get changed a little bit.
 Let&apos;s replace that.
 So there&apos;s a little bit of style difference but let&apos;s look at the reset itself so you can start to get a